 You can then use various website monetization strategies to turn that traffic into dollars.

 2. Referral Sponsorships

-Audible.com, Website Magazine, Airbnb, and other companies offer commissions for any new customers that you referred to them.
+Audible.com, Website Magazine, Airbnb, and other companies offer commissions for any new customers you refer to them.

 3. Sell Your Own Products or Services

-A great way to monetize your podcast is to sell your own products and services to your listeners.
+As a growth-oriented podcast host, a great way to monetize your podcast is to sell your products and services to your listeners.